hmcts/cui-ra/README.md

 yarn start:dev
 ```

-The applications's home page will be available at https://localhost:3100
+The applications's home page will be available at https://localhost:3100 This will show a default page head over to https://localhost:3100/demo this page is not available in production

 ### Running with Docker-compose